 Installing a tension rod takes just a few minutes, but before you purchase one, be sure to measure the distance between the tub alcove walls to make sure the one you buy is long enough.
 If the distance the rod has to span is much longer than a conventional bathtub, more than about 6 or 7 feet, consider a more heavy-duty alternative, such as a wood or metal rod supported by brackets.
 Long tension rods tend to sag in the middle because the metal is so thin.

 You adjust the length of a tension rod by twisting one section while holding the other steady.
-Twist the smaller diameter rod clockwise with respect to the other one to shorten the length and counterclockwise to lengthen it.
-When installing the rod, adjust its length, so it almost fits inside the alcove, then insert the rod through the curtain hooks.
-Hold the rod in place with the curtain about an inch off the floor, then twist the smaller rod counterclockwise to lengthen it.
+Twist the smaller diameter rod clockwise with respect to the other one to shorten the length, or twist counterclockwise to lengthen it.
+When installing the rod, adjust its length so it just fits inside the alcove, then insert the rod through the curtain hooks.
+Hold the rod in place with the curtain at the desired height, then twist the smaller rod counterclockwise to lengthen it.
 Keep twisting after both ends have made contact with the walls until the rod has enough tension to stay in place.
 Give the rod a final twist through another quarter turn or more just to be sure.
 If you find the curtain slipping while you're showering, you can usually fix this with a bit more twisting.

 Installing a Rod with Support Brackets